 The candidate will share their personal retrospective with the team.
 The TAC will listen and not provide feedback at this stage.

 Once the candidate's scoring is tabulated, the resulting certification decision will be shared among the TAC and discussed.
-At this time the team will also discuss a few strengths and areas of growth to share with the candidate, as well as a re-interview date for the candidate (if the decision is a denial).
+At this time the team will also discuss a few strengths and areas of growth to share with the candidate, as well as a re-interview date for the candidate (if the candidate is not approved).

 The team will share constructive feedback with the candidate.

-Scrum Alliance staff will share process details regarding Approval or Denial status as well any next steps.
+Scrum Alliance staff will share process details regarding next steps.